kamauwairegi/Messaging-with-Apache-Kafka---Spring/README.md

 	Go to your Kafka installation directory: For me, it’s ``D:\kafka\kafka_2.12-2.2.0\bin\windows`` Open a command prompt and run the following command, ``kafka-topics.bat --create --zookeeper localhost:2181 -replication-factor 1 --partitions 1 --topic chat-message``

+Finally, checkout and run the project, and on your broser visit: http://localhost:8080/send?message=hello

+Check the IDE console for received message